 This iPhone wireframe template is perfect for your next iOS app.
 The wireframe template comes with 120 fully editable screens in 10 categories and in 3 file formats: Photoshop, Sketch and Adobe XD.

-This Sketch wireframe kit stands out with:
+This Sketch wireframe kit stands out with features not found in many free vector wireframe kits, like:

 - Retina ready